DerGuru/The-Resonant/New Chapters/Part2/P2-06_First_Lessons_with_Elyra.md

-## Ch.
-06 - First Lessons with Elyra
+# Ch.
+06 - "Integration is permanent"

-Six AM came too early.
+Elyra Voss's apartment was exactly what Jason expected: clinical, organized, and faintly sad.

 Jason, Lina, and Milo stood outside Elyra's building, the morning air cold enough to see their breath.
 The door opened before they could knock.